bunup/bunup/docs/docs/plugins/inject-styles.md

 # Inject Styles

-The `injectStyles` plugin transforms CSS imports (like `import "./styles.css"`) into JavaScript code that automatically injects styles into the document head at runtime.
+The `injectStyles` plugin transforms CSS imports (like `import "./styles.css"`) or CSS entries into JavaScript code that automatically injects styles into the document head at runtime.
 This is particularly useful for component libraries where styles should be automatically applied without requiring users to manually include CSS files.

 ## Installation